 HTML File: This method is super simple.
 You just need to download the file given by Google from here and upload it to the main directory/path of your hosting.
 (Mostly in Public_HTML).

-HTML Tag: This method is as simple as the previous one, you need to copy the HTML code and use it on your website, as per Google’s instruction,
+HTML Tag: This method is as simple as the previous one, you need to copy the HTML code and use it on your website, as per Google’s instructions,

 Copy the Meta tag below, and paste it into your site’s home page.
 It should go in the <head> section, before the first <body> section.